leap71/leap71.github.io/coding-for-engineers/5-inheritance.md

 This means that all functionality and all data that was created by the base class is now automatically available in the derived class.

 In our constructor we have to make sure we call the constructor of the base class.
 We do this by adding `: base(...)` at the end of the constructor, as below.
 This passes the name of the car to the base class constructor.
-If we omit this, the base class constructor will just use its default value, which is not what we want.
+If we omit this, the base class constructor will still be called, but it will use its default value, which is not what we want.

 ```c#
 public class TeslaRoadster : Car